Chidiemeh184/TrustCare-Health-Systems-IAM-Project/step-b-physical-infrastructure/README.md

 6. You can configure IP for each DC virtual machine in virtual box
 7. Replication is cruicail to ensire consistency of the AD - There is a lot that goes into this
 8. The site links are also a consideration on how the AD asks for information during replication
-9. Oh and the the database for AD is also distributed
+9. Oh and the database for AD is also distributed
 10. Domain controller is just a machine running AD

 ---